 Both the State of New York and U.S. Department of Education require periodic measurement of a student's academic progress to determine eligibility for future financial aid.
-Since the state and federal criteria differ from each other, and since these two sets of criteria also differ from the College's definition of "good academic standing," it is necessary to have separate and distinct academic standards for continued eligibility for financial aid.
-These standards are listed in some detail in the undergraduate catalog and the graduate Catalog.
+Since the state and federal criteria differ from each other, and since these two sets of criteria also differ from SUNY Cortland's definition of "good academic standing," it is necessary to have separate and distinct academic standards for continued eligibility for financial aid.
+These standards are listed in some detail in the Undergraduate Catalog and the Graduate Catalog.